znicholasbrown/ai_66/Manual/CPSB.md

 ## Difficulty Parameters

-Difficulty parameters are tactical parameters that should be adjusted according to the game&#39;s difficulty setting.
+Difficulty parameters are tactical parameters that should be adjusted according to the game's difficulty setting.

       ability-to-dodge-missiles

-Chance of a computer player&#39;s unit dodging a missile.
+Chance of a computer player's unit dodging a missile.
 Valid range 0-100.
 Default value is 100.

 For example, if an opponent shoots at your units with artillery, this is the percentage chance that your units will try to avoid the area where the shell will hit.
 Dodging makes the computer player harder to kill; when set to 100 the computer player will try to dodge every incoming shot.

       ability-to-maintain-distance

-Chance that computer player&#39;s ranged unit will maintain the distance.
+Chance that computer player's ranged unit will maintain the distance.
 Valid range 0-100.
 Default value is 100.

 If a computer player is using an trooper to attack an enemy jedi, this is the percent chance that the trooper will back up and fire if the jedi advances toward it.
 If 100, the trooper will always back up.